srmds/CoreData-CRUD-Swift-5.0-example/README.md

 * Delete a single Event item stored, from persistence layer.

+The `Persistency Manager` can be seen as the communicator to the persistent store coordinator.

+More Core Data basics can be found [here](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdBasics.html#//apple_ref/doc/uid/TP40001650-TP1)

 ## TODO

 - Get a better understanding of relationships, no pun intended, both in real-life and in Core Data.